 Stellenbosch probably not more dangerous than any other town in South Africa, but...

 - Please take reasonable safety precautions

 - Major risk:

 - Pub crawls and then vulnerable to crime

-- Female students shouldn't walk around alone late at night
+- Don't walk around alone late at night

 - Especially not in isolated spots!

 - Form and move in groups

 - Call Campus Security

 CAMPUS SECURITY